Feature Distillation: DNN-Oriented JPEG Compression Against Adversarial Examples: Evaluation

-Moreover, our proposed ``feature distillation" is particularly effective to mitigate the strongest attacks (i.e. CW attacks with least perturbations but $\sim100\%$ AE attack success rate) crafted from complex datasets like ImageNet.
-Our solution demonstrates great potentials to safeguard the DNNs against adversarial attacks in practical applications, given that it is likely the attackers prefer to generate strongest AEs with minimum adversarial perturbations from realistic large-scale dataset in order to evade any possible defense methods.
+In general, our proposed feature distillation is particularly effective to mitigate stronger attacks (i.e. CW attacks with least perturbations but $\sim100\%$ attack success rate) crafted from complex datasets like ImageNet.
+Our solution demonstrates great potentials to safeguard the DNNs against adversarial attacks in practical applications, given that it is likely the attackers prefer to generate stronger adversarial examples with minimum adversarial perturbations from realistic large-scale dataset so as to evade any possible defense methods.